 Ham Tien Beach is one of the best beaches surrounding the fishing town of Mui Ne.
 Many water sport enthusiasts refer to Mui Ne and the surrounding beaches as the “kiteboarding capital of Southeast Asia.”
 There are an abundance of kiteboarding schools in the area where visitors can rent equipment and receive kiteboarding lessons.
 Also, near Mui Ne are expanses of beautiful red and white sand dunes – an unexpected landscape to find in Vietnam!

 Bai Xep Beach

 Bai Xep Beach is a smaller beach near the town of Quy Nhon.
-The beach is known for its serene, sheltered water and beautiful views of nearby, smaller islands.
-The beach is next to a small fishing village, too, so you’re sure to find some delicious seafood during your visit.
+The beach is known for its serene, sheltered water and beautiful views of the nearby smaller islands.
+The beach is located next to a small fishing village, so you are sure to find some delicious seafood during your visit.

 Ganh Dau Beach

 Ganh Dau Beach is located on Phu Quoc, a stunning Vietnamese island off the coast of Cambodia.
 Beautiful palm trees and idyllic sandy beaches line most of Phu Quoc’s coastline.
 Ganh Dau Beach is one of the most beautiful beaches on Phu Quoc, and some visitors say that the sea at Ganh Dau Beach is “as calm as an infinity pool.”
 You can get to Phu Quoc Island by plane or by one of the many ferries from nearby cities.

 Hon Chong Beach is one of the many fantastic beaches surrounding the coastal town of Nha Trang.
 It features a relaxing atmosphere and a unique rock formation that extends from the beach into the water.
 For a small fee, tourists can climb on the rock formation.
 It is a fun activity and provides some great photo opportunities as well!